-Product development -- involves ensuring the concept has passed muster and has been determined to make business sense and have business value.
+Product development -- involves ensuring the concept is viable and has been determined to make business sense and have business value.

 Other frameworks, like design thinking, have iterative steps that are designed to be followed in a particular order to promote creativity and collaboration.
 The five components of design thinking are: